 - Mold: One coat.
 If you just want the right stuff it’s easy, but if you want to read about mold, here is a close look.

 - Particleboard: One coat.
 If you must.
-Use the same primer as for unpainted wood.
+Use the same primer as for unpainted wood: Prime Lock Plus.

 - Masonry: One coat.
 Easy…masonry primer.
 Use a block filler if you want to avoid the institutional look.

 - Metal: One coat.
-There are metal primer Rust Scat by Benjamin Moore.
+There are metal primers like Rust Scat by Benjamin Moore.
 You should not paint metal without it.
-Don’t drop a can on your driveway like bradthepainter.
+Don’t drop a can on your own driveway like bradthepainter.
 Oh yes.

 - Tile, stone, laminate, etc. Zero.
 Don’t paint it.
 Trust me on this.
-We’ve known each other a long time.
+You and I have known each other for a long time.

 - Smoke damage, stinky odors: One coat, if you use the big dog of primers.
 There is a primer for this.
 Cigarette smoke is notorious.
-It may take more than one or 2 coats to un-stink-ify.
-I have had sucess with Kilz Oil: wear a respirator-ugg!
-For a water-based product, go Kilz again.
+It may take more than one or 2 coats to un-stink it.
+I have had success with Kilz Restoration: you should wear a respirator for sure.